-One observation noted was areas where the abutment backwall and the bridge beams were pushed together causing spalling on the beam ends (Figure 10).
+One observation noted was areas where the abutment backwall was spalling (Figure 10).
 There was no further progression of the spalling in this year's inspection.

-Cracking in the abutment backwall was observed at various locations (Figure 11).
+Cracking in the abutment backwall was also observed at various locations as illustrated in Figure 11.